Overview

 Dining

-Dining is broader than a basic breakfast setup.
-Rochester serves as the all-day dining restaurant, while Inanba focuses on Japanese cuisine, shabu-shabu, and teppanyaki.
-Chotokan adds another Japanese restaurant, and the Great Room functions as a lounge, bar, and patisserie.
-This makes the hotel practical for guests who want several in-house meal options without returning to the station for every meal.
+Dining is more substantial than a simple breakfast room.
+Rochester is the all-day dining restaurant.
+Inanba focuses on Japanese cuisine, including shabu-shabu and teppanyaki.
+Chotokan provides another Japanese restaurant option.
+The Great Room functions as a lounge, bar and patisserie.

 Location and transport